 A politically stable country

 The country's most important economic resource is diamonds.
-However, the country has been trying to reduce its economic dependence on diamonds.
-Exports and services account for roughly 30 per cent of the country's GDP.
+However, the country has been trying to reduce its economic dependence on these precious gemstones.

 Poverty and inequality remain high in spite of Botswana's economic uptrend

 The country is characterised by a large middle-class-population, compared to most other African states.
 Education is a high priority and the government spends more on education than most other countries in the region.